• Skip to primary navigation

 Toppings:

-If you don’t like Caramac or caramel white chocolate you could also stir through dark or milk chocolate, cacao nibs, hazelnuts, raisins, the options are endless.
+If you don’t like caramel white chocolate you could also stir through dark, milk or white chocolate, cacao nibs, hazelnuts, raisins or sultanas, the options are endless.

 If you would rather go for the more traditional rice pudding topping, you can use some cinnamon and perhaps a touch of grated nutmeg.
 Or a dollop of strawberry jam to bring back memories of school days!